 Not all searches are created equal.
-Many times, negative emotions drive people to use search: frustration because of a lost credit card; feeling under pressure because of an upcoming deadline; etc.
+Many times, negative emotions drive people to use search: frustration because of a lost credit card; feeling under pressure because of an upcoming deadline; the pressure of a daunting (or boring) task; etc.

-If the relevant information is not easy to find, the search experience becomes frustrating and this will influence the attitude towards future searches.
+If the relevant information is not easy to find, the experience becomes frustrating which leads to a spiral of even more negative thoughts and emotions…

-Search strengthens these negative emotions if it doesn’t work correctly.
+Oftentimes, the search application strengthens these negative emotions if it doesn’t work correctly.
 For example, if your credit card is lost or stolen, you want to find information on how to report the incident to the bank as soon as possible, to prevent someone from stealing your money.
-However, if the information is not promptly available, you end up wasting a lot of time and you get increasingly upset.
+However, if the information is not promptly available, you end up wasting a lot of time and you get increasingly upset (and you are absolutely right!).

 Or in the workplace, if you cannot find that perfect chart for your C-suite presentation due in less than two hours’ time, what are you going to do?

 As a consultant, I often hear the same feedback about enterprise search: the results are not good enough and end users tend to have negative expectations.
-This often causes users to disengage from the search.
+This often causes users to disengage from the search, and shortly stop using it at all.

 However, when search applications are implemented correctly, they can help to eliminate these negative emotions.
 If you find the information you need, you instantly feel better.
-Moreover, if the information is presented in a way that makes sense and you can instantly take the action that you need, it’s already a win.
+Moreover, if the information is presented in a way that makes sense and you can instantly take the action that you need, it’s an instant win.

 Of course, one generic search cannot answer all of these challenges.
 This is why knowing your users’ and customers’ needs is a must – and then develop the proper search applications.